 The SF Democratic County Central Committee (DCCC) is the governing body of the San Francisco Democratic Party.
-It is composed of 10 members on the west side of SF (new Assembly District 19), 14 members on the east side (new Assembly District 17), as well as proxies for the state and federal elected officials who live in San Francisco (such as U.S. Senator Dianne Feinstein and State Assembly member Tom Ammiano, among others).
+It is composed of 10 members on the west side of SF (Assembly District 19), 14 members on the east side (Assembly District 17), as well as proxies for the state and federal elected officials who live in San Francisco (such as U.S. Senator Dianne Feinstein and State Senator Mark Leno, among others).
 Alix is an incumbent in D17, re-elected in June 2012.

 If you are not sure what district you are in, or whether you are registered as a Democrat, check this site for your current registration, and click your “Polling Place and Sample Ballot” to discover your Assembly District.